Apache Maven: Plug-ins

 Maven's lifecycle concept handles this issue.

 Plugins are the primary way to extend Maven.
 Developing a Maven plugin can be done by extending the org.apache.maven.plugin.AbstractMojo class.
 Example code and explanation for a Maven plugin to create a cloud-based virtual machine running an application server is given in the article Automate development and management of cloud virtual machines.

 Build lifecycles

 The build lifecycle is a list of named phases that can be used to give order to goal execution.
-One of Maven's standard lifecycles is the default lifecycle, which includes the following phases, in this order:
+One of Maven's three standard lifecycles is the default lifecycle, which includes the following phases, performed in the order listed: